Mount Williamson: Geography

 Williamson stands in the John Muir Wilderness of the Inyo National Forest.
 It is located approximately 6 mi north of Mount Whitney, the highest peak in the contiguous U.S., and about 2.5 mi southwest of Shepherd Pass, the nearest trail access.
 The closest town is Independence, California, about 12 mi to the north-north-east.
 It lies about 1 mi east of the Sierra Crest, which forms the western edge of the Owens Valley.
 It is more remote than Whitney in terms of access; however, as it sits east of the crest, it is actually a bit closer to the Owens Valley floor than Whitney.
 For example, the drop from the summit to the forest edge is 8000 ft in approximately 4 mi.
-This makes it an imposing mountain, and far less of a popular climb than its higher neighbor.
+This makes it an imposing mountain, and a much less popular climb than its higher neighbor.

+Climate

 History

 The mountain is named for Lt.
 Robert Stockton Williamson (1825–1882), who conducted one of the Pacific Railroad Surveys in Southern California.

-The first recorded ascent of Mount Williamson was made in 1884 by W. L. Hunter and C. Mulholland, by way of the Southeast Slopes Route.
+The first recorded ascent of Mount Williamson was made in 1884 by W. L. Hunter and C. Mulholland, by way of the Southeast Slopes Route, although the mountain may have been climbed as early as 1881 by A.H.
+Johnson and Julius Schroeder.
 The first ascent of the West Side Route was made in 1896 by Bolton C. Brown and Lucy Brown.
 New routes continued to be put up on the harder faces at least through the 1980s.